Skip to main content

 All-in-one platform for selling digital products with built-in tax compliance and global payments as merchant of record, now part of Stripe.

-Lemon Squeezy: Better if you need Indie developers and digital creators who want to sell globally without managing tax compliance.
-Ideal for software licenses, online courses, ebooks, and templates under $5,000/month in revenue.
+Lemon Squeezy: Better if you need Indie developers and digital creators who want to sell globally while reducing tax compliance administration.
+Ideal for software licenses, online courses, ebooks, templates, and small SaaS products.

 Paddle: Better if you need comprehensive features